wolvi-lataniere/morpheus-serial/doc/blog.md

 Single board computers (SBCs) are awesome, small, low-power devices, often with wireless connectivity, which makes them ideal for simple **battery operated projects**.

-However, when calculating your energy budget, you often come to realize they are not quite low power enough to accommodate for small batteries, or long-time (multiple days/months) operation.
-We often don't need full-time availability, so why not **putting our computer to sleep to improve our project battery life**?
+However, when calculating your energy budget, you often come to realize they are not quite low power enough to accommodate small batteries, running over a long time (multiple days/months).
+We often don't need full-time availability, so why not **put our computer to sleep to improve our project battery life**?

-In this article, we will discuss a **simple approach to enable deep-sleep capability** on your next battery powered Raspberry Pi (or any SBC-powered) project.
+In this article, I will show you a **simple approach to enable deep-sleep capability** on your next battery powered Raspberry Pi (or any SBC-powered) project, using the _balenaBlock_ Morpheus I created as part of my [balenaLabs Residency](https://www.balena.io/blog/balenalabs-residencies-our-quest-to-improve-onboarding-at-balena/).

 ## The study case

-During this article, we will use our BalenaLabs [Inkyshot](#resources) project, which perfectly fits the intermittent operation, battery operable use case.
+To demonstrate how it works, I have used our BalenaLabs [Inkyshot](#resources) project, which perfectly fits the intermittent operation, battery operable use case.

 ![](https://raw.githubusercontent.com/balenalabs-incubator/inkyshot/master/assets/header-photo.jpg)

-To put it in few words, the project at startup will *connect to the internet, pull a new inspirational quote, or your local weather, and then will update the eInk display*, this process is repeated once in a while (generally once every hour), staying idle the rest of the time.
+Here's a quick overview of what Inkyshot does, the project at startup will *connect to the internet, pull a new inspirational quote, or your local weather, and then will update the eInk display*, this process is repeated once in a while (generally once every hour), staying idle the rest of the time.

 This project is perfect for battery operation because *eInk display retains the display without power*, which allows us to power down the system entirely to save battery.

 ## Bill of materials